I want to play a game.

 We provide user rights and responsibilities that charges (Ward or someone under your personal care) sign and acknowledge that any and all information given is strictly confidential.

 What really makes the team great is the ability to be there for each other not just for others.
 This is an all-volunteer force mind you, everyone has lives ailments and problems of their own.
 The passion that drives them here is also the passion that binds us together.
-We are a team, we are a unit, that individually acts as one.
+We are a team, we are a unit, that individually acts like one.
 Because when someone comes in and is in crisis, everyone is at the ready in case one of the StOP members ma need assistance with context, advice even resources.

 A lot of the people involved come from mental health aspirations such as studying in the field or have been through traumatic experiences and have insight understanding into providing a reactive response to someone else in an empathetic compassionate manner.